Impressions of the Cote Vermeille: from Leucate to Collioure

 Just past the museum and following the path through the trees is the picturesque windmill Le Moulin de Collioure.
 The mill dates from the 14th century but ceased use for a time in the 19th century and fell into disrepair.
 A restoration project was undertaken and completed in 2001.
 It is now in full working order and used for the crushing of olives and the production of Collioure oil.

-And now the walk starts to get tough.
+From this point the walk starts to get tough.
 There are no more trees to shade you once you go past the windmill so make sure to wear a hat.
 The countryside is really lovely here and you will be walking through working vineyards on either side with wonderful views of Collioure peeking through the trees as you ascend.

 Eventually you'll reach the fort.
 Tickets are €7 per adult and €3 for a child.
 Happily bottles of water are for sale in the shop at reception for a mere €1.
 Honestly I would've paid €50 at that point as I was so thirsty and hot.
 If you're interested in history, particularly military history, then this is a must-visit.
 The initial construction phase on the fort began in 1544 under the reign of Charles V to strengthen the position of Collioure against the French (at this time Collioure was part of northern Catalonia).